 Vander Mey’s To All Our Children and Gerrits’ They Farmed Well are excellent reading on the subject and Debi van de Wiel’s They Followed the Stars to Canada is a wonderful introduction to the topic written for children.
 Pier 21 also houses many stories written by Dutch immigrants and their descendents which we happily share with all interested parties.

-by Carrie-Ann Smith, Chief, Audience Engagement
+by Carrie-Ann Smith, Vice President, Audience Engagement